Zaharah/processtransformer/README.md

 ### Usage
-We provide the necessary code to use ProcessTransformer with the event log of your choice.
+We provide the necessary code to use ProcessTransformer with the event logs of your choice.
 We illustrate the examples using the helpdesk dataset.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1tiOh2VS8yzOVON26CbmWn0oUn-dWAFhN?usp=sharing)